AncoraSoftware/mssql-docker/README.md

 This image will execute all SQL (`*.sql`) scripts under the `/scripts` directory.
 The default database targeted by these scripts will be the `$MSSQL_DB_NAME` environment variable (see below).

-## Environment Variables

-### Custom environment variables

-This image defines the following

-- `MSSQL_DB_NAME` - The name of the target database.
-This data will be automatically created if it does not exist.

 ### Base image environment variables

 Additionally, this image supports all of the environment variables supported by the base image: